ricacostt/100-days-of-code/log.md

 ## Day 50: October 31, 2022
 What is Software Testing?
-Today we were introducted to Jest and used it to do some basic testing in JavaScript.
+Today we were introduced to Jest and used it to do some basic testing in JavaScript.